alibabacloud-howto/microservices-with-kubernetes/README.md

 Congraturation!
 You completed all steps.
 Thank you for following this tutorial.

-In tutorial, we updated the server manually.
+In tutorial, we updated the applications manually.
 It's no problem for once or serveral times.
-But if you need to update your application many times, it's not good approach, because manual update needs time and also it may lead operation mistakes.
-Also You may want to run your application test before the deployment.
+But if you need to update your application many times, it's not smart approach, because manual update needs time and also it may lead operation mistakes.
+In addition, you may want to run your application test before the deployment every time.
 To solve this problem, you can follow CI/CD approach.

-These days, because a web application with HTTP is not safe enough for the current internet environment, it is standard to provide web applications with HTTPS.
-In this tutorial case, the public services, the front-end web application and back-end web API application, can be provided by HTTPS by applying a SSL certificate to the SLB.

 If you are interested in the above content, [this DevOps tutorial](https://github.com/alibabacloud-howto/devops) in Alibaba Cloud How-to document can help you.
 Or, if you are interested in the security products in Alibaba Cloud, you can refer official documents, such as [Web Application Firewall](https://www.alibabacloud.com/help/doc-detail/28517.htm), or [DDoS Protection](https://www.alibabacloud.com/help/doc-detail/28399.htm).